m1ndflay3r/zsh_libmisc/README.md

     == zreadin     : *fox* wrapper that times out after 3 seconds == arrmatch    : lazy array matching
-    == clocky      : fun rainbow clock printout, for use with zsh prompt == zzsh        : wrapper for zsh-static-5.8 intended to bypass the backspace issues with zle (wip)
+    == clocky      : fun rainbow clock printout, for use with zsh prompt == nclocky     : clocky, but without the rainbow colours == zzsh        : wrapper for zsh-static-5.8 intended to bypass the backspace issues with zle (wip)

 ### extra